I. The Revolutionary Crisis

-All these remarks and reflections point to a problematic that Rossana Rossanda interprets most clearly: “The center of gravity displaces political forces toward social forces.”58 The origin of this problem is found in Arthur Rosenberg’s theses that the theory of the party is dependent on the state of development of the proletariat.59 In the period where the proletariat was only weakly developed, a group of intellectuals founded conspiratorial organizations that were the restrictive bearers of the atrophied class consciousness of the proletariat.
+All these remarks and reflections point to a problematic that Rossana Rossanda interprets most clearly: “The center of gravity is displaced from political forces to social forces.”
+58 The origin of this problem is found in Arthur Rosenberg’s theses that the theory of the party is dependent on the state of development of the proletariat.
+59 In the period where the proletariat was only weakly developed, a group of intellectuals founded conspiratorial organizations that were the restrictive bearers of the atrophied class consciousness of the proletariat.
 Thus, for Marx and Engels, the party was limited to their two physical persons.
 Lenin reformulates this model for Russia, where the proletariat is still weakly developed in 1907.
 But in a subsequent stage, the proletariat, particularly in the period of the Second International and in its development within industrial capitalism, assimilates Marxist theory.
 In a third and final period, the educated proletariat becomes a revolutionary class; the party no longer has a limited role of permissive leadership [direction], or simply interpreting the aspirations of the proletariat.

-For, as Poulantzas reminds us: “if class is indeed a concept, it designates the effect of an ensemble of given structures, an ensemble which determines social relations as class relations.”61 In this problematic, the order of the political and therefore the party is irreducible to the social.
+For, as Poulantzas reminds us: “if class is indeed a concept, it does not designate a reality which can be placed in the structures: it designates the effect of an ensemble of given structures, an ensemble which determines social relations as class relations.”
+61 In this problematic, the order of the political and therefore the party is irreducible to the social.
 Class remains the theoretical and not the political subject of history, and the mediation of the party through which the former rises to the political level remains indispensable.

 It is only in the revolutionary crisis that the party begins to identify with the class, because it is then that the latter reaches the level of the political struggle.
 The party is the instrument by which the revolutionary class maintains its presence at this level as a permanent threat to the bourgeois State.
 But the revolutionary crisis, by opening the political field to the class in its masses, qualitatively transforms political life.
 This is why organizations are seen in the crisis as crucibles of truth, and also why practice takes precedence over theory: